redsanket/spark/external/hue/guide/getting_started/index.rst

       STORE has_lat into '/user/{your_user_name}/hue_tutorial/flickr_camera_locations_sanitized' USING PigStorage(',');

-   This is the Pig script we used before: it removes rows that do not havea value for the camera, longitude, or latitude.
+   This is the Pig script we used before: it removes rows that do not have a value for the camera, longitude, or latitude.

 #.
 Great, we have our scripts.
 We're still going to need to
    do a few more things for our Oozie Workflow,